Skip to main content

 cloudeval login --headlessDevice-code sign-inBest for SSH or headless terminals

-cloudeval auth statusInspect current auth stateShows token cache, credential storage, API URL, and stored session metadata
+cloudeval auth statusInspect current auth stateShows token cache, credential storage, service URL, and stored session metadata

 cloudeval logoutClear local authEnds the local session